softwarepub/hermes/docs/adr/0014-standardized-provenance-recording.md

 ## Context and Problem Statement

-To consolidate traceability of the metadata, and resolution based on metadata sources in case of duplicates, etc., we need to record the provenance of metadata values in a __standardized__ way.<br>
+To consolidate traceability of the metadata, and resolution based on metadata sources in case of duplicates, etc., we need to record the provenance of metadata values in a __standardized__ way.
-Additionally we use the [PROV-O ontology](https://www.w3.org/TR/prov-o/) and [JSON-LD](https://www.w3.org/TR/json-ld/) and want that HERMES records as much of the provenance as possible to not overcomplicate plugin development.<br>
+Additionally we use the [PROV-O ontology](https://www.w3.org/TR/prov-o/) and [JSON-LD](https://www.w3.org/TR/json-ld/) and want that HERMES records as much of the provenance as possible to not overcomplicate plugin development.

 To do this, we need to specify what provenance information is recorded and how it can be implemented in HERMES to make it easy to use.

 ## Considered Options